us-amlr/ssafs-pup-census/README.md

 ### ssafs-pup-counts-full.csv

-[ssafs-pup-counts-full.csv](data/ssafs-pup-counts-full.csv) is the full SSAFS Pup Census dataset, in as a long data CSV file.
-This files contains four columns:
+[ssafs-pup-counts-full.csv](data/ssafs-pup-counts-full.csv) is the full SSAFS Pup Census dataset, presented as a long data CSV file.
+This file contains four columns:

 -   season_name: the season of the census.
-For instance, "2022/23" means the census happened during the 2022-2023 austral summer.
+For instance, "2022/23" means the census happened during the 2022-2023 austral summer (late December or early January).

 -   location: the location of the census.
 SSI means South Shetland Islands, STI means San Telmo Islets, and CS means Cape Shirreff.

 -   count, sd: The census count and standard deviation values, respectively.
 Standard deviation values only exist when all individual observer census counts are available.

--   reference: The reference in which the census count was originally published, if applicable.
-Records without a reference value are all U.S. AMLR data.
+-   reference: The reference in which the census count was originally published, as applicable.
+All records without a reference are from the U.S. AMLR Program at Cape Shirreff.

 ### input